top of page

 Therapy That Helps You Feel Like Enough

-I am Rachel Friendly, a therapist in Fairfax, VA, and I work with thoughtful, high achieving women who are tired of doing labor that isn't theirs to do.
+I am Rachel Friendly, a therapist in Fairfax, VA, and I have been working for over a decade with thoughtful, high achieving women who are tired of doing labor that isn't theirs to do.
 We meet weekly for 45-minute sessions (longer sessions available by request).
 We can meet virtually or we can meet in person – whatever works best for your schedule.

 During your first session, we will spend some time getting to know one another, and I will get some information about how you got to where you are now, who the important people are in your life, and how life is for you from day to day.